-Landec has been unprofitable during each fiscal year since its inception, except for the fiscal year ended May 30, 2004, and the seven-month period ended May 25, 2003, and may incur additional losses in the future.
-The amount of future net profits, if any, is highly uncertain and there can be no assurance that Landec will remain consistently profitable.
-From inception through August 29, 2004, Landec's accumulated deficit was \$56.0 million.
+Landec has been unprofitable during each fiscal year since its inception, except for the fiscal year ended May 30, 2004, and the sevenmonth period ended May 25, 2003, and may incur additional losses in the future.
+The amount of future net profits, if any, is uncertain and there can be no assurance that Landec will remain consistently profitable.
+From inception through February 27, 2005, Landec's accumulated deficit was \$54.5 million.

 Landec was incorporated in California on October 31, 1986.
-We completed our initial public offering in 1996 and our common stock is listed on the Nasdaq National Market under the symbol "LNDC."
+We completed our initial public offering in 1996 and our Common Stock is listed on the Nasdaq National Market under the symbol "LNDC."
 Our principal executive offices are located at 3603 Haven Avenue, Menlo Park, California 94025 and our telephone number is (650) 306-1650.